Chauhantirth23/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

     ![The edge-vm screen displays with the Not configured link highlighted next to the DNS name label.](media/iotedge_hostnamenotconfigured.png "Host name not configured")

-6. On the **edge-vm-ip** Configuration screen, provide a globally unique DNS name label such as **edge-vm-{suffix}**.
-Then select **Save**.
+6. On the **edge-vm-ip** Configuration screen, provide the DNS name label **edge-vm-{SUFFIX}**.
+It is important that this value matches the registration ID of the device in DPS.
+Select **Save**.

     ![The edge-vm-ip Configuration screen displays with the DNS label set to edge-vm-suffix and the save button is highlighted in the toolbar menu.](media/iotedge_sethostname_portal.png "edge-vm-ip Configuration")

-7. Wait a few moments, then refresh the Overview screen of edge-vm.
+7. Wait a few moments, then return to the **edge-vm-{SUFFIX}** Overview screen and select **Refresh** from the toolbar menu.
 The DNS name value should now be populated with the label you assigned in the previous step.

    ![A portion of the edge-vm Overview screen displays with the DNS name value populated.](media/iotedge_dnsnamepopulated.png "Host name is configured")